zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_vsphere/resource_bridge/powershell/_index.md

 ### vCenter Prerequisites

-- A vCenter Server with version 6.7.
+- VMware vSphere vCenter Server v6.7.

 - A virtual network that can provide internet access, directly or through a proxy.
 It must also be possible for VMs on this network to communicate with the vCenter server on TCP port (usually 443).